Parents, take note of these video games popular among kids

 The platform has also been notorious for failing to crack down on explicit content being circulated in its endless channels.
 Chief executive Jason Citron was among tech bosses hauled to the United States Congress on Feb 1 to account for the proliferation of child sexual abuse materials on their platforms.

-Discord introduced parental controls in late 2023, allowing parents to see who their teens are talking to and details of the servers they have joined, without giving away information about what their child is saying.
-Parents will first need to ask their child for a QR code to connect their accounts for supervision.
+Discord introduced parental controls in late 2023, allowing parents to see who their teens are talking to and details of the servers they have joined, without giving away information about what their children are saying.
+Parents will first need to ask their children for a QR code to connect their accounts for supervision.

 Within the settings of Discord, users can also task the app to scan and delete direct messages that contain explicit content and restrict messages to members they know.